-Back pain, muscle tension and spinal dysfunction are very common conditions, suffered by many horses.
-Fortunately, Chiropractic work can help to treat misaligned spinal joints and nerves to allow for optimal function, while massage therapy can have a profound effect on the muscles and soft tissues of the spine.
-These conditions often work in tandem and those that suffer from spinal misalignments very often have sore muscles that can be helped by Massage.
-Research has shown that combining these two therapies together will achieve the most beneficial results.
+Body soreness, muscle tension, restricted myofascia, laterality and lack of optimal joint function are very common conditions, suffered by many horses.
+Chiropractic work can address misaligned joints, while massage with myofascial release can have a profound effect on the muscles and soft tissues around the spine and throughout the body.
+Research has shown that combining these two therapies together will achieve optimal results.

 Since they are so complementary, which should you get first – a Massage or a Chiropractic treatment?